keybit-1/Fandora/README.md

 3. Open the `index.html` file in your web browser.

+You can also acess the deployed application here: https://keybit-1.github.io/Fandora/

 ## Usage

 1. Enter the name of a musical artist in the search input field.